Professor Layton and the Eternal Diva: Home media

 The film was released in Singapore on March 18, 2010, showing in Japanese with English and Chinese subtitles.
 Manga Entertainment UK has licensed the film for DVD and Blu-ray Disc release in the United Kingdom in October 2010.
 The Manga Entertainment release is dubbed by the voice actors used in the UK releases of the game, including several new voice actors, like Sarah Hadland and Wayne Forester.
 Several versions of the film have been released: a standard DVD release, a standard Blu-ray release, a three-disc DVD and Blu-ray combo pack, and a three-disc collector's edition that includes a 630-page book containing the complete storyboard.
 The film was also made available for digital purchase via the European Nintendo 3DS eShop on July 7, 2016.
-The film will be released on May 27, 2025 on Blu-ray by Discotek Media in North America.
+The film was released on May 27, 2025 on Blu-ray by Discotek Media in North America.

 When asked about a North American release, director Akihiro Hino said, "We don't have any plans to release the movies in America currently, but we'll make sure to let you know if that changes."
 Viz Media announced they had licensed the film and released it on DVD in North America on November 8, 2011.
 The DVD was a direct port of the UK version and was not redubbed with the North American voice actors.
 The film was also released in German as Professor Layton und die ewige Diva and in the Netherlands as Professor Layton en de Eeuwige Diva.

 Soundtracks

-The game’s soundtrack was released in two parts.
-One, titled "The Eternal Diva- 'Eternal Diva' Original Theme Song Collection / Janice Quatlane," featured vocal performances by Nana Mizuki and was released on December 16, 2009.
+The game's soundtrack was released in two parts.
+One, titled "The Eternal Diva- 'Eternal Diva' Original Theme Song Collection / Janice Quatlane", featured vocal performances by Nana Mizuki and was released on December 16, 2009.
 The other, titled "Professor Layton and the Eternal Diva Original Soundtrack" and featuring compositions by Tomohito Nishiura and Tsuneyoshi Saito, was released on January 23, 2010.
 The song "The Eternal Diva" is featured on both albums.